wp-plugins/shopp-minimum-order-amount/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed an obvious bug where the order amount minimum was never being satisfied.

 = 1.3 =
 * Updated to work with Shopp 1.3.x
 * Added support for individual product minimums